Frooastside/wakanim-api/README.md

 ### Why the Android App?

 Wakanim does not use a real API on the web version and instead, all the content is rendered server side.
 They also use Incapsula to protect their site, and it makes it pretty annoying (not impossible) to use a web scraper there.
-I made a web scraper for it in the past and bypassed Incapsula using puppeteer, remote captcha solving using the Holz API, and some puppeteer-extra plugins.
+I made a web scraper for it in the past and bypassed Incapsula using [puppeteer](https://pptr.dev/), remote captcha solving using [Holz](https://github.com/Frooastside/Holz) and [Holz-Desktop](https://github.com/Frooastside/Holz-Desktop) (with a public instance hosted at [holz.wolkeneis.dev](https://holz.wolkeneis.dev)), and some puppeteer-extra plugins.
 Using the Android App API ensures valid results even if they change their web player and makes it easier to use.

 ## Reversing the API